Reviewing the Index Advisor recommendations v14

-There are several ways to review the index recommendations generated by Index Advisor.
+You can review the index recommendations generated by Index Advisor in several ways.
 You can:

 - Query the